Dr. Mitchell Naficy

 The Best Types of Exercises for Recovering Addicts

 Exercise plays a crucial role in addiction recovery, but not all workouts are the same.
-The best types of exercise for recovering addicts focus on stress relief, discipline, and overall well-being, rather than just physical fitness.
-Finding the right form of exercise can make a big difference in maintaining sobriety and improving mental health.
+The best types of exercise for recovering addicts focus on stress relief, discipline, and overall well-being.

 Strength Training (Weightlifting & Resistance Workouts)